Interior Decorating & Design Diploma

 RESIDENTIAL ARCHITECTURE

-Learn the defining characteristics that make a house a specific style.
+Learn the defining characteristics that make the exterior of a house a specific style.

 SMALL SPACE DECOR